Search first, register after

 What is Freedom to Operate?

-Freedom to Operate is ideal for those who want to conduct an inestigation in a particular area without risking the infringement of third parties’ rights, including patents, utility models, or industrial designs.
+Freedom to Operate is ideal for those who want to conduct an investigation in a particular area without risking the infringement of third parties’ rights, including patents, utility models or industrial designs.

 Starting from a product, process or area of scientific research it is a process that searches for rights that have similar characteristics to the invention to be registered.

-Based on the results obtained, it is possible to define R&D strategies, with greater certainty regarding the extent of the protection which will be granted later with the filing of the patent and other means of protection, as well as the returns it will provide.
+Based on the results obtained, it is possible to define Research and Development (R&D) strategies, with greater certainty regarding the extent of the protection which will be granted later with the filing of the patent and other means of protection, as well as the returns it will provide.

-Why should you contact us to carry out a patent search?
+Why should I contact Inventa to carry out a patent search?

 Our professionals check numerous databases, searching for inventions in jurisdictions worldwide, using national and international classifications and advanced algorithms, as well as the scientific and academic literature on the technical areas concerned.